3lexia/3lexia/README.md

 - 📫 How to reach me: here
 - 😄 Pronouns: they/them or she/her or iel or elle
 - ⚡ Fun fact: ...
 I've got to think about that one
-- 🌍 Best memories: I have a few but here are two of them.
+- 🌍 Best memories: I have a few but here are two of them.\
-First morning in an Australian National park, opening the tent to see a mama kangaroo with her Joey in the pocket feeding less than 1 meter away from us
+  🦘 First morning in an Australian National park, opening the tent to see a mama kangaroo with her Joey in the pocket feeding less than 1 meter away from us.\
-In the Moroccan mountains, where there's no electricity nor running water, families send the children to water sources with a donkey or a horse to fill water jericans, and in one of those sources I saw coming down from the mountain on a donkey a young girl dressed in the traditional outfit, with her beautiful green eyes.
+  ⛰️ In the Moroccan mountains, where there's no electricity nor running water, families send the children to water sources with a donkey or a horse to fill water jericans, and in one of those sources I saw coming down from the mountain on a donkey a young girl dressed in the traditional outfit, with her beautiful green eyes.